engagenie/policies/privacy-policy.md

 ## DATA LOCATION

 If you reside outside the U.S., the information we collect will be transferred to the U.S. and processed and stored there under U.S. privacy standards.
 By using the Services and providing Information to Lapsly, you consent to the use, transfer and processing of the anonymous information we collect as set forth in this Privacy Policy, all of which activities will take place in the U.S.

+## DATA RETENTION

+We will only retain your personal data for as long as necessary to provide you with our Services.
+When your account is deleted, all information associated with your account is deleted from our Services.
+This data is permanently removed from all live and backup systems within 180 days of your account being deleted.

 ## CONTACTING US